AnnAddicks/ToastmasterAgenda/README.md

 **Form layout:**

-1. Column A contains the name of the expected field (i.e row 2 is "Toast Master of the Day").
+1. Column A contains the names of the required fields (i.e row 2 is "Toast Master of the Day", row 3 "General Evaluator").
-2. Columns B and C start out with the Date and the corresponding field according to the row listed in column A. Example row 3      column B requires the First and Last Name of the "Toast Master of the Day").
+2. Columns B and C start out with the Date as the header and the corresponding field corresponding to the rows listed in column A. Example row 2 column B requires the First and Last Name of the "Toast Master of the Day".

 |0| A | B | C |